 Some of the goldfish types found today include:

 - Comet-tailed Goldfish

 When kept in small tanks goldfish remain small, never growing larger than 6 inches.
-Slow-moving freshwater habitats are where they can be found in the wild going up to two feet in length.
+Slow-moving freshwater habitats are where they can be found in the wild growing up to 2 feet in length.
 Keeping a clean tank, proper diet and an interactive environment can help keep this species alive for up to 25 years.
 45 years is the longest this fish has ever been recorded living.

 Koi fish are a popular carp species with an easy-care routine.
-Native to the Black, Caspian, and Aral sea, they have been domesticated and introduced to areas across the world.
+Native to the Black, Caspian, and Aral seas, they have been domesticated and introduced to areas across the world.
 Their gentle nature, beautiful colors, and simple care routine make them one of the most popular fish species to be kept as a pet.
-Originating from China they were brought to Japan as a gift of food, and slowly became a popular species in the culture.
+Originating from China, they were brought to Japan as a gift of food, and slowly became a popular species in the culture.
 The average length is between 24 and 36 inches and weighs around 35 pounds.
-Jumbo Koi have also been bred with the largest being up to 91 lbs.
+Jumbo koi have also been bred with the largest being up to 91 pounds.

-Brightly colored some of the common varieties include bright orange, white, yellow black, and red.
+Koi are brightly colored, with some of the common varieties including bright orange, white, yellow black, and red.
 In the wild, this coloring makes them more susceptible to predators like cats, birds, and raccoons.
-On average this species can live up to 25 years when properly cared for, but some instances have shown koi are capable of living to extreme old age.
-The longest to ever live in captivity is Hanako, where she lived 226 years.
+On average, this species can live up to 25 years when properly cared for, but some instances have shown koi are capable of living to extreme old age.
+The oldest to ever live in captivity is Hanako, who lived for 226 years.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.